The James Hofmann Method

 By pressing the piston to the bottom, because microscopic coffee grounds are pressed up through the metal filter.
 It makes for a muddy, bitter cup of coffee.

-The stamp must remain on the surface of the coffee, also during serving.
+The piston must remain on the surface of the coffee, also during serving.
 You quite carefully pour the coffee through the plunger jug's metal filter.

 Bon appetite!